arc-eng/cli-demo/config-file-madness/README.md

 ### 🚀 Generate CI/CD Pipelines / Workflows
 Nobody likes to write CI/CD configs.
 They're usually long, repetitive, and error-prone.
-By using the information from your `Makefile`, run scripts and other files, PR Pilot can **generate pipeline configs** that:
+By using the information from your `Makefile`, run scripts and other files, Arcane Engine can **generate pipeline configs** that:
 - Run tests just **like in your scripts**
 - Build and push images **correctly**
 - Set up **tokens and secrets** for the CI/CD environment
 - Deploy your app with **all bells and whistles**

-This way, you can focus on writing code and let PR Pilot handle the CI/CD setup for you.
+This way, you can focus on writing code and let Arcane Engine handle the CI/CD setup for you.

 ## 🛠️ How it works